 Master of Information Management (MIM)

-The Master of Information Management (MIM) degree prepares you to be a leader in the use of information and technology in your organization.
-Drawing from management, computer science, information systems, and information science, the MIM program provides you with the skills and knowledge to successfully meet users’ information needs, lead efforts to develop organization information management capabilities, develop and deploy emerging technologies, and manage high-value information resources.
+The Master of Information Management (MIM) degree prepares you to be a leader in the use of information and technology in any organization.
+Drawing from management, computer science, information systems, and information science, the MIM program provides you with the skills and knowledge necessary to successfully meet users’ information needs, lead efforts to develop organizations' information management capabilities, develop and deploy emerging technologies, and manage high-value information resources.

 The specific goals of the MIM program are to:

 - Prepare professionals for leadership positions that bridge the gap between technology-oriented staff, functional personnel, and management;

 - Address the growing need for skilled information professionals who can strategically manage information and technology assets to fulfill critical information needs in organizations;

 - Provide leadership in the information management field through the study of ethical, political, social, and technical issues related to information management in modern society;